Corporate Tax Filing in Canada: T2 Nil Return vs Zero Return Explained

 Hey Canadian contractors, freelancers, and incorporated professionals!
 Let’s talk about a silent threat that could seriously impact your bottom line: the Personal Services Business (PSB) rules from the Canada Revenue Agency (CRA).
 It’s a classification many contractors don’t even realize they’re at risk of, yet it can quietly hike your tax bill, snatch away your […]

-Should You Incorporate Your Business in Canada as a Contractor
+Should You Incorporate Your Business in Canada as an Independent Contractor

 When you are planning to incorporate your business as an IT contractor or freelancer in Canada, it’s important to know what that involves.
 Incorporation is the legal process of creating a separate entity for your business, distinct from yourself as an individual.
 This entity is recognized by law and can own assets, enter contracts and be […]